chris10davies/MSDS696-Data-Science-Practicum/README.md

 ## EDA (EXPLORATORY DATA ANALYSIS)

 ### Correlation Matrix
  I created a correlation matrix for both datasets and did not see very strong correlations between any predictor variables.
+I therefore did not remove any predictor variables.

  <table>
    <tbody>